 The article Propagating Quantum Microwaves: Towards Applications in Communication and Sensing, by M. Casariego, E. Z. Cruzeiro, S. Gherardini, T. Gonzalez-Raya, R. André, G. Frazão, G. Catto, M. Möttönen, D. Datta, K. Viisanen, J. Govenius, M. Prunnila, K. Tuominen, M. Reichert, M. Renger, K. G. Fedorov, F. Deppe, H. van der Vliet, A. J. Matthews, Y. Fernández, R. Assouly, R. Dassonneville, B. Huard, M. Sanz, Y. Omar, is available at: arXiv:2205.11424 (2022).
 Get PDF.

-Article on "Quantum algorithm for the classification of supersymmetric top quark events" published in Physical Review D
+Article on "Quantum speedup for track reconstruction in particle accelerators" published in Physical Review D

 The article Quantum speedup for track reconstruction in particle accelerators, by D. Magano, A. Kumar, M. Kālis, A. Locāns, A. Glos, S. Pratapsi, G. Quinta, M. Dimitrijevs, A. Rivošs, P. Bargassa, J. Seixas, A. Ambainis, Y. Omar, has been published in: Physical Review D 105, 076012 (2022).
 Get PDF.

 The article Third law of thermodynamics and the scaling of quantum computers, by L. Buffoni, S. Gherardini, E. Z. Cruzeiro, Y. Omar, is available at: arXiv:2203.09545 (2022).
 Get PDF.